anthonycg/anthonycg/README.md

 - 👋 Hi, I’m Anthony Gibson
 - 👀 I’m interested in machine learning, stocks, and music
 - 🌱 I’m currently learning MongoDB, Express.js, React.js, and Node.js
-- 💞️ I’m looking to collaborate on mobile applicaitions
+- 💞️ I’m looking to collaborate on mobile and web applicaitions
 - 📫 How to reach me anthonygibson24@gmail.com

 <!---